 - Turn the heat down to low and whisk in pumpkin spice seasoning and pumpkin puree.
 Simmer for 8 minutes, stirring occasionally.

-- Remove from the heat and strain through a mesh strainer lined with cheese cloth or a clean tea towel to prevent pumpkin clumps.
+- Remove from the heat and strain through a mesh strainer lined with a cheesecloth or a clean tea towel to prevent pumpkin clumps.

 - Allow the syrup to cool to room temperature then stir in the vanilla extract.
 Store in a mason jar or airtight container.
 Store your pumpkin spice syrup in the refrigerator for up to three weeks.
 Enjoy!